prisms-center/CASMcode_tools/README.md

 See the [casm docs](https://prisms-center.github.io/CASMcode_pydocs/casm/overview/latest/).

+#### Instal Zsh Completions

+To install Zsh completions, cp the completions function to your custom completions directory:

+    cp completions/zsh/_casm_map ~/.oh-my-zsh/custom/completions/_casm-map

+Then reload your shell or run:

+    compinit

 #### About CASM

 The casm-map package is part of the [CASM](https://prisms-center.github.io/CASMcode_docs/) open source software package, which is designed to perform first-principles statistical mechanical studies of multi-component crystalline solids.